konstantin-kuzovkin/architecture-portfolio/01-payment-transfer-architecture/README.md

 - increased responsibility of the orchestration service;
 - potential centralization of business-flow logic.

-## Interview Talking Points

-This case can be discussed through the following architecture questions:

-1. Why is the Transfer Service responsible for operation state?

-2. Why is `UNKNOWN` different from `FAILED`?

-3. Why is blind retry dangerous for financial operations?

-4. How does idempotency prevent duplicate operations?

-5. What happens if the external system completed the operation but the response was lost?

-6. Why is reconciliation separated from the main transaction flow?

-7. Where should transaction boundaries exist?

-8. How should concurrent requests for the same operation be handled?

-9. When would orchestration be preferable to choreography?

 10. What observability signals are required for production support?